wp-plugins/simple-rating/readme.txt

 = 1.0.1 =
 Bugfixes:

-* Added `IF NOT EXISTS` condition from table creation script
+* Added `IF NOT EXISTS` condition to table creation query
 * Fixed embarrassing typo.

 = 1.0 =